|

 That's why I loved Cool Boarders 2 for the Playstation.
 There was absolutely no plot, very few controls to learn, and a whole lot of challenge.
 UEP Systems carried the same idea to the Dreamcast in the form of Cool Boarders Burrrn!
 Now Sega has released it in the U.S. with the not-so-sueable-for-copyright title Rippin' Riders.
 George W. Bush's college experience aside, it's time to hit the powder.

-• The Good
+The Good

-Something that is often overlooked in video games is the interface.
+Rippin' Riders has a great soundtrack, so turn up them speakers. | Something that is often overlooked in video games is the interface.
 A poor interface can really encumber a game - especially on CD based systems, where loading up poorly written menus can waste valuable slacking time.
 Rippin' Riders' menu system is big, colorful, and intuitive.
 It's nice to pick up a game for the first time and understand exactly what each option does.
 Rippin' Riders menus include all the info you need to get started, and not enough extra graphics to waste CD loading time.

 Rippin' Riders has the best video game music since Streets of Rage for the Genesis (old school game references are just flyin' today).
 Each character has his or her own taste in music, and they all fit the mood perfectly.
 I've often complained that video game companies put the same song in every game - it's like hearing Dokken on repeat.
 Not so with Rippin' Riders, where the characters listen to five or six styles of techno (trance, hip-hop, you name it) plus reggae.
 I honestly cannot remember hearing reggae in any game, but I flipped out when I picked Bob and got something like an ambient Marley remix.